simonmoedinger/growth-chart-app-llm-extension/README.md

 -----------------------------------------------------------------------------
 ## Deployment

+Prerequisite: You must have installed node with npm.
+[Follow this instructions to install node](https://nodejs.org/en/download/package-manager/current)

-0. Install npm:
+0. Run npm:
 ```
 npm install
 ```

-1. Before you run the project insert your OpenAI API key in gc-ai-summary.js
+1. Before you run the project insert the OpenAI API key I have sent you per email in gc-ai-summary.js (~line 131)

 2. To run the project use
 ```
 npx http-server
 ```
-3. [Login at Logica Health](https://sandbox.logicahealth.org/test1thesis/apps) to access the SMART FHIR Server with the synthetic patients:
+3. [Login at Logica Health](https://sandbox.logicahealth.org) to access the SMART FHIR Server with the synthetic patients:

-    3.1 Use the following credentials:
+    3.1 Use the credentials from the email I have sent you:
-    -  Email: simonmoedinger@outlook.de
+    -  Email: ""
-    - Password: Test1234&
+    - Password: ""

     3.2 Click on "thesis-growth-chart-app"